-Barrick has a whistle-blower hotline that is available to all employees, as well as contractors, suppliers, business partners and community members.
-Barrick's hotline is an independent, confidential reporting service that is available 24 hours a day and is accessible via our intranet page or by phone.
-Reports can be made online in English, French or Spanish, and phone interpreters are available in those and other languages.
+Barrick maintains a whistle-blower hotline that is available to all employees, as well as contractors, suppliers, business partners and community members.
+Barrick's hotline is an independent, confidential reporting service that is available 24 hours a day and is accessible via Barrick's intranet page or by phone.
+Reports can be made online in

-Information regarding the hotline and how to use it is provided in the Code of Conduct, as well as on posters in English and local languages across all our sites.
+English, French or Spanish, and phone interpreters are available in those and other languages.
+Information regarding the hotline and how to use it is provided in the Code of Conduct, as well as on posters in English and local languages across all Barrick's sites.

 Once a report has been made, the Hotline has a built-in follow up tool which can be used by reporters to check the report's status, ask additional questions or provide updated information.
-We take all hotline calls seriously and investigate each complaint raised.
+Barrick takes all hotline calls seriously and investigates each complaint raised.
 Reports can be raised anonymously and Barrick does not tolerate retaliation against those who submit reports in good faith.

-During 2021, Barrick introduced an optional feedback survey for all individuals submitting reports to the hotline.
-During FY22, survey responses (which can be submitted anonymously) were reviewed and tracked to improve our reporting system and processes.
+During 2021, Barrick introduced an optional feedback survey for all individuals submitting reports to the hotline for continued improvement to our hotline function, which remains in place today.